navikt/react-intl-bundler/README.md

 To build/transpile the application run `npm run build` - and to run the tests run `npm run test`.
 After building the application you can run it with `node ./dist/index.js ./example/texts-src ./example/texts-built` which will build all the texts for the example-application and store the built file under `./example/texts-built`.

+All commits will be built by travis, and for a pull-request to be accepted it needs to have a successfull build.

+To release a new version of the application to npmjs use `npm version` on the master-branch.
+For instance `npm version minor` for a minor release and make sure to push both the commit and the tag created.
+Travis will trigger on the release-tag and publish a new versjon to npmjs.

 ## Inqueries